saleor/saleor-docs/docs/dashboard/configuration/pages.md

 id: pages
 title: Pages
 ---
+## About pages

-In the footer of your main storefront, you can display informational pages with content about your store, your team, terms and conditions, privacy information, and other useful details.
+This page allows you to create and display informational content about your store, your team, terms and conditions, privacy information, and other useful details.

+This content is usually placed in the footer of your main storefront page.

 These simple text pages enhance the image of your business and sometimes contain essential legal information you need to communicate to customers.

+## How to add a page

+**1. Adding a page**

-To add pages, click on the [[Pages]] field in the Configure section of the dashboard.
-Click [[Add&nbsp;Page]] at the top right.
+To add a page, click the [[Pages]] tile in the Configuration section of the dashboard menu.
+Click [[Add&nbsp;Page]] at the top right corner.

 ![New page creation](assets/dashboard-config/18.png)

-## General information
+**2. Provide general information**

 Fill in the title of the page, as it will appear in the footer of your store.
 Keep it short, preferably just a word or two.